Hong Kong Catholics mourn bishop amid political struggles

 HONG KONG (AP) — Hong Kong Catholics mourned the loss of their bishop with a Mass on Thursday night amid a low-key struggle among clergy over reconciliation between the Vatican and Beijing.

-Bishop Michael Yeung died last week from liver failure after less than two years as the head of the diocese of more than 500,000 Catholics in the semi-autonomous Chinese territory.
+Bishop Michael Yeung died last week from liver failure after less than two years as head of the diocese of more than 500,000 Catholics in the semi-autonomous Chinese territory.

 More than 1,000 parishioners gathered at the Cathedral of the Immaculate Conception to attend Mass and pass by Yeung’s open casket.

-Yeung’s predecessor, Cardinal John Tong, was brought out of retirement by the Vatican to serve as interim administrator, blocking the appointment of Yeung’s natural successor, Bishop Joseph Ha, the highest-ranking serving bishop known to be critical of the Chinese government.
+Yeung’s predecessor, Cardinal John Tong, was brought out of retirement by the Vatican to serve as interim administrator, blocking the appointment of Yeung’s natural successor, Bishop Joseph Ha, the highest-ranking serving bishop who is known to be critical of the Chinese government.

 Most Read Nation & World Stories